SciEcon/blockchain-ethics/README.md

 # blockchain-ethics

-Portfolio repo for *AI Ethics on Blockchain: Topic Analysis on Twitter Data for Blockchain Security*
+** Portfolio for AI Ethics on Blockchain: Topic Analysis on Twitter Data for Blockchain Security**

 ## Table of Contents
 - [blockchain-ethics](#blockchain-ethics)